Innovative approaches to moving practical learning online

 Screencasts or Panopto resources have been developed to produce recorded lectures with slides.

-We have utilised Microsoft Sway or Adobe Spark books to convert presentations into self-directed workbooks.
+We have used Microsoft Sway or Adobe Spark books to convert presentations into self-directed workbooks.
 This has enabled students to decide how and when to study the materials and has acknowledged the variety of individual learning styles.
 At the end of each week, sessions are held with two lecturers, and case studies and scenarios are used to enable students to test their prior learning with the lecturer present.

 Synchronous delivery is equally valuable.
 Students still require the opportunity to feel as if they are having a classroom experience.
 Videoconferencing facilities have enabled us to continue with face-to-face teaching.
 The use of breakout rooms within these facilities has enabled the continuation of group work.